dstackai/dstack/docs/docs/concepts/tasks.md

 # Tasks

-With `dstack`, you can use the CLI or API to run tasks like training scripts, batch jobs, or web apps.
+Tasks are perfect for scheduling all kinds of jobs (e.g., training, fine-tuning, processing data, batch inference, etc.) as well as running web applications.

-Provide the commands, ports, and choose the Python version or a Docker image.
+[//]: # (TODO: Support multi-node)

-`dstack` handles the execution on configured cloud GPU provider(s) with the necessary resources.
+You simply specify the commands, required environment, and resources, and then submit it. dstack provisions the required resources in a configured backend and runs the task.

 ## Using the CLI